microsoftgraph/microsoft-graph-docs/api-reference/beta/api/driveitem_search.md

+---
+author: rgregg
+ms.author: rgregg
+ms.date: 09/10/2017
+---
-# Search for a DriveItem within a drive
+# Search for a DriveItems within a drive

-> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
-Use of these APIs in production applications is not supported.

 Search the hierarchy of items for items matching a query.
-You can search within a folder hierarhcy, a whole drive, or files shared with the current user.
+You can search within a folder hierarchy, a whole drive, or files shared with the current user.

 ## Permissions

 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).
+To learn more, including how to choose permissions, see [Permissions](../concepts/permissions_reference.md).

 |Permission type      | Permissions (from least to most privileged)              |
 |:--------------------|:---------------------------------------------------------|